itrinity/apn/README.md

-# Apn
+# APN

 APN is a lightweight Apple Push Notification daemon for Ruby on Rails.
-APN works asynchronously using Redis and run as a daemon.
+APN runs as a daemon and works asynchronously using Redis.

 ## Installation